zeek/zeek/doc/quickstart/index.rst

 * We only looked at how to change options declared in the notice framework, there's many more options to look at in other script packages.
-* Continue reading with :ref:`using-bro` chapter which goes into more depth on working with Bro; then look at :ref:`writing-scripts` for learning how to start writing your own scripts.
+* Continue reading with :ref:`Using Bro <using-bro>` chapter which goes into more depth on working with Bro; then look at :ref:`writing-scripts` for learning how to start writing your own scripts.
 * Look at the scripts in ``$PREFIX/share/bro/policy`` for further ones you may want to load; you can browse their documentation at the :ref:`overview of script packages <script-packages>`.